polkadot-fellows/RFCs/text/0047-assignment-of-availability-chunks.md

 Additionally, an error will be logged when starting a validator with an older version, after the feature was enabled.

-On the other hand, collators will not be required to upgrade in this step, as regular chunk recovery will work as before, granted that version 1 of the networking protocol has been removed.
+On the other hand, collators will not be required to upgrade in this step (but are still require to upgrade for step 1), as regular chunk recovery will work as before, granted that version 1 of the networking protocol has been removed.
 Note that collators only perform availability-recovery in rare, adversarial scenarios, so it is fine to not optimise for this case and let them upgrade at their own pace.

 To support enabling this feature via the runtime, we will use the `NodeFeatures` bitfield of the `HostConfiguration` struct (added in `https://github.com/paritytech/polkadot-sdk/pull/2177`).
 Adding and enabling a feature